KitHaywood/flink-signals/docs/runbooks/strategy-run-operations.md

 # Strategy Run Operations Runbook

 This runbook outlines the standard operating procedures for launching, tuning, and retiring strategy runs in the quant signals platform.
+The current deployment footprint is paper trading only—no authenticated Coinbase trading APIs are invoked.

 ## Prerequisites
 - Docker Compose stack running (`docker-compose up -d`).